[This post is part of a series on 1-on-1 organizing conversations.]

 In inoculate you’re not preparing for the backlash of the boss as in the initial coworker 1-on-1, but you just want to find ways to prepare them for any negative things they might hear about the org or any problems they might encounter.
 “Some people say that not building the new prison will lead to over-crowding at the existing prisons and will inhibit our justice system from being able to properly address crime.
 How do you think we should respond to those criticisms?”

 The organize step is about finding a way to plug them into the work of the organization.
 This step is usually only successful if they get plugged into the work in the context of a budding relationship with the organizer or other members of the org.
-Sometimes the person doing the onboarding 1-on-1 will be that person’s contact going forward and will put effort into maintaining that relationship, or the onboarder will know other people in the org who they can hand this person off to along with some notes on what they’re interested in.
 An effective organization will have structures in place to best facilitate this as well as accommodate people coming in with a range of capacities, skills, and backgrounds.

 Relationship Maintaining 1-on-1